-The Laboratory, its employees, and its managing contractor Triad are committed to help Northern New Mexico thrive by creating programs and also partnering with organizations throughout the region.
+The Laboratory, its employees, and its managing contractor Triad are committed to help Northern New Mexico thrive by partnering with organizations throughout the region.

 We focus on three main areas: